haider1369/Password_Checker/README.md

 ## 📦 Requirements

-The script uses only built-in libraries, but you can keep this:
+The script uses only built-in libraries.

 ---